Creating & Performing a Production Run

 Production Fields & Notes

-Click FINALISE STAGE if this current stage of production is complete.
+When the current stage is complete, click .
 Any inventory batches used in that stage will be consumed after finalising.
-The production batch will either tagged for the next stage of production or, if this was the final stage of production, it will be marked as completed and moved to the Completed list.
-Completed batches will be added to inventory ready to sell or consume.
+The production batch will either be tagged for the next stage of production or, if this was the final stage of production, it will be marked as completed

 You will be asked to confirm.